 And so, in 1943, the diving regulator or aqualung was born, co-invented and patented by Gagnan and Cousteau.

 After the war ended, Cousteau began underwater research for the French Navy.
-In 1947 he set a new depth record for a free diver, descending to 300 feet under the sea.
+In 1947, he set a new depth record for a free diver, descending 300 feet under the sea.

 In addition to military work, such as mine clearance, in 1948 Cousteau used his new SCUBA equipment for underwater archeology work, exploring a sunken Roman wreck in the Mediterranean off the coast of Mahdia, in Tunisia.